miscusos/batch_history/README.md

 ## description
 **here you can find batch codes**
-## from here you can learn something you probably didn't now..
+## from here you can learn something you probably didn't know..